Ozymandias: Breaking Bad’s Most Devastating Episode

 Look on my works, ye Mighty, and despair!”

-The poem tells of a ruined statue in an empty desert—once a symbol of power, now buried in sand.
+The poem tells of a ruined statue in an empty desert, which was once a symbol of power, but is now buried in sand.
 This is more than metaphor.
 It’s a mirror to Walt.
 He builds a drug empire, demands obedience, and believes in his own genius.
-But like Ozymandias, all his “works”—his fortune, his family, his reputation—crumble into dust.
+But like Ozymandias, all his “works,” from his fortune, his family, and his reputation, crumble into dust.

 It’s no accident the most painful moments of the episode take place in the desert.
-The silence, the emptiness, the bodies—it’s Shelley’s landscape brought to life, where ego fades and only ruin remains.
+The silence, the emptiness, and the bodies are Shelley’s landscape brought to life, where ego fades and only ruin remains.

 IV.
 The Civilization Reference & Pop Culture Layers